-Ground-feeding birds such as black-throated and white-crowned sparrows, doves and Gambel's quail can be attracted by scattering chicken scratch or wild bird seed on the ground.
-It should be spread in an area where there is ground cover as the birds prefer this to an open area.
+Ground-feeding birds, such as black-throated and white-crowned sparrows, doves and Gambel's quail, can be attracted by scattering chicken scratch or wild bird seed on the ground in an area where there is nearby cover.
 An elevated platform or feeder can be filled with wild bird seed and sunflower seeds to attract perching birds such as cardinals, finches and towhees.
-This feeder should be near a tree or large bush so the birds may perch nearby.
-It will also provide them with cover.

-Hummingbird feeders filled with four-parts water and one-part sugar will attract hummingbirds, verdins, orioles and Gila woodpeckers.
+Hummingbird feeders, filled with four-parts water and one-part sugar, will attract hummingbirds, verdins, orioles and Gila woodpeckers.
 The water and sugar should be boiled before filling the feeder.
 Please do not use honey, artificial sweetners or red food coloring.